 Types of Cancer: Applications addressing the services listed in section 2.2 Project Objectives and that are responsive to this RFA will be considered for funding.
+See section 2.5 for specific areas of emphasis.

 The Prevention Program's priorities for funding include the following: